Skip to main content

 The Ray of Light inside the Well

 Why was Hitler unable to change himself?
 Not so that Hitler was stupid.
 All of us have habit patterns.
 I like sweets.
 I know it is not good for my health, and yet when there is a craving for something sweet, I give up and take something sweet.
 Obesity is so common nowadays.
 Not so that an overweight person does not want to be slim.
-But is surrenders to his craving for food.
+But he surrenders to his craving for food.
 Somebody surrenders to his craving for food, somebody to sweets, somebody to money, and somebody to powers.
 Isn't this one and the same thing?
-When it comes to decisions, we just follow the directions of our unconscious minds.
+When it comes to decisions, we just follow the directions of our unconscious minds

 We have all heard of classical conditioning, wherein some mice are kept in a box with a low boundary wall.
 As scientists switch on, a light electric current flows through the box, and the mice become uncomfortable and jump out of the box.
 Then the scientists increase the height of the boundary slowly, and the mice are not able to run away due to the height.
 Slowly, the mice get used to the current, and even if later scientists reduce the height of the boundary, they decide not to make efforts.
 We also give in slowly and get used to the routine.
 At a young age, we have a lot of enthusiasm and take many initiatives.
-However, we give up as we grow and become fatalists.
+However, we give up as we grow and become fatalists

 Is there any difference between the two habit patterns?
 The first, getting used to some pleasant sensation like sweets, tasty food, money, or powers, and the second, getting used to the routine, even if we do not like it.
 In both cases, we are not in the present moment, and the past is driving our decisions.
 The mice are sure that they will not be able to jump out of the box.
 We are sure that a good life means a lot of money and power.
 Mind is certain based on certain experiences.
 However, that mind which is so certain operates within a limited frame.
 There is a whole lot of life beyond that frame.